 What is your goal?
 What is it you want to tell people – what do you want your audience to know or do?
 Do you want to increase awareness of your business or product?
 Do you want to increase sales?
 Are you keen to change perceptions?
 All of these goals require a different approach or solution.

-3. By when do you want to achieve your objective?
+3. When do you want to achieve your objective(s)?

 Set a deadline but be realistic.
 Allow the agency time to research, develop, and present ideas and allow yourself some space to review and consider those ideas so that you can provide constructive feedback.